 So, if I did it, you can do it too!

 In this guide, I will teach you how to make a website by yourself.
-I will also help you find free WordPress templates and decide if a website builder is a good solution for you.
-There are a lot of software to build websites.
-Nevertheless, you need to understand if they are within your budget and if they are suitable for the size of your website.
+I will also help you find good WordPress templates and decide if a website builder is a good solution for you.
+There are a lot of software to build websites and even some free website builders.
+Nevertheless, you need to understand if they are the right choice for you, if they are within your budget and if they are suitable for the size of your website.

 You won’t believe it, but you can launch your website today!
 Ready to go?